vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 The bus stopped in front of a house, <br>
 they went down with a lot of noise.

-There I met the snake, a round gnome, <br>
+There I saw the snake, a round gnome, <br>
 a nice old man with a short tail, <br>
 a little hair on it, its skin pale. <br>
 The snake took the stairs and went home.